delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Customise this question again.
 Reflect the job description within this question.

+This is not the time to be humble.

+An example of this answer could be something like:

+"I'm an extremely hard worker.
+I often don't pick up many projects but when I do I go all in.
+Recently I've picked up blogging, managing to amass more than 8000 monthly readers in less than 5 months."

+Do use statistics.
+This is really important.
+Statistics lets you talk big about yourself without sounding too egostitcal.

+There's a difference between saying "God, if everyone who read my articles was their own country it would be a small country.
+I must be an amazing writer" and saying "I have 8000 monthly reads in 5 months".

+But only say what's relevant.
+If I was applying to a job at a students union or anything to do with students I would say "I increased student satisfaction and approval ratings from 30% to ~90%".

+You don't have to be given a statistic to use it.
+You can work it out yourself.
+You know all these maths classes you took?
+Now's a good time to use them.
+Do you deal with customers alot and do always say you're doing well?
+Put that into a statistic.

 4. What are your greatest weaknesses?

+DO NOT USE weaknesses such as:
+* I'm a hard worker
+* I overwork so much
+* I obsess with team work

+Yeah sure this may have worked 30 - 40 years ago but employers can see the lies from miles away.
+Use an actual weakness but don't say something like:

+>Sometimes I get really vivid thoughts of murdering someone

+Use something that was a problem and talk about how you've overcome this.
+If you're still overcoming it say so.
+My example would be:

+"I used to be terrified of phone calls.
+The idea of phoning someone was a no go for me.
+Having worked in a students union and at multiple events it was inevtiable for me to phone people so I've gotten use to it.
+I'm still overcoming this but I'm not as bad as I was a year or two ago."

 5. What will your skills and ideas bring to this company?

+This question is basically:

+> Why should we care about you?
+What can you do that others can't?

+And this question, is one of the best questions possible.

+> What can you do that others can't?

+They are literally asking you to mow down your competition.
+Do not show mercy, destroy them.

+If you've worked on a __preproject__ (mentioned in this article) this is the time to say so.
+Something like:

+> I saw your company used this Python package on GitHub but that Python package is deprecated.
+I've actually made a Python package that works the same but uses all the conventions that Python requires now.
+It's also a little bit faster.

 6. What’s your preferred management style?